Eviction & Credit Report

 Because you ask, "How long does a eviction stay on your credit report?" this answer assumes the eviction already appears on your credit report.
 The eviction will appear as a collection account, which is in other words a debt.

-Federal law (US Code Title 15, §1681c) controls the behavior of credit reporting agencies.
-This law is known as the Fair Credit Reporting Act (FCRA).
-Under FCRA §605 (a) and (b), an account in collection will appear on a consumer's credit report for 7.5 years.
-The clock starts approximately 180 days after the date of first delinquency on the account.
-To learn when an account will be removed by the credit reporting agencies (TransUnion, Equifax, and Experian and others), add 7.5 years to the date of first delinquency.
-Subsequent activity, such as resolving the debt, is irrelevant to the seven-year rule.
-However, if the debt is a tax lien, that can appear for seven years from the date of payment.
-A bankruptcy will appear for ten years from the date of the final order.
-Delinquent federal student loans can be reported indefinitely, i.e., for as long as they are delinquent.
+Federal law (US Code Title 15, §1681c) controls the behavior of credit reporting agencies (CRAs).
+The specific law is called the Fair Credit Reporting Act (FCRA).
+Under FCRA §605 (a) and (b), an account in collection will appear on a consumer’s credit report for up to 7½ years.
+To determine when an account will be removed by the CRAs (TransUnion, Equifax, and Experian and others), add 7 years to the date of first delinquency.
+The date of first delinquency is shown in credit reports.
+Subsequent activity, such as resolving the debt or one debt collector selling the debt to another collector, is irrelevant to the 7-year rule.

 Landlords can do more than look to the big-three consumer credit reporting agencies to determine whether to rent to a prospective tenant.
 One or more companies in the US comb through public court records searching for eviction notices.
 If a landlord uses legal means to evict a tenant, this eviction will appear in a public record, which in turn winds up in a database.
 Landlords can get a credit-report-like document on a prospective tenant's previous eviction orders.